 Accessible Printers/Photocopiers/Scanners - All University printers are accessible, fitted with an adjustable control panel and screen enlargement option.

 RNIB Bookshare - This is a free service that makes books available for visually impaired students.
 Queries about this service should be sent to firstname.lastname@example.org.

-Locker loans - A number of Student lockers are available at Clifford Whitworth Library to those with a support plan that requires them.
+Locker loans - A number of Student lockers are available at Clifford Whitworth Library for those with a reasonable adjustment plan that require one.
 The lockers are large enough to store several books, so you won't have to carry them around.

 Typetalk - Digital IT is registered with Typetalk.
 Staff are available to help with queries during core hours.
 A voicemail service runs at other times.

 Software - Jaws, Inspiration, My Study Bar, Adobe ReadAloud and Zoomtext are available at most sites.
 Disability Services provide further software.

 Find out about accessibility at Clifford Whitworth Library.